pranjali-sharma/CLA/README.md

 # CLA
-This is a project that uses the knowlegde learnt in a Linear Algebra class.
-It has 2 parts- one which simulates the functioning of a robotic arm and another which has image fitting in a visual grid.
+This is a project that uses the knowlegde learnt in a Computational Linear Algebra class.
+It has 3 labs.
+Lab 2 has 2 parts- one which simulates the functioning of a robotic arm and another which has image fitting in a visual grid.
+Lab 3 is an auto regression model to predict COVID case graphs in different countries Lab 4 has 2 parts-